Doctor of Dental Surgery, D.D.S.

 Requirements

-The predoctoral curriculum is current as of the 2022–2023 academic year but it remains subject to change.
+The predoctoral curriculum is current as of the 2023–2024 academic year but it remains subject to change.

 The primary intent of the dental school curriculum is to produce dental practitioners who: (1) are qualified to enter general dental practice, postdoctoral programs including graduate programs in various dental specialties or dental research, teaching or public service; and (2) can accept professional responsibilities in their communities, participate in professional activities and pursue a lifetime of learning that enhances their delivery of effective services to patients and the profession.

 The curriculum is under continuous review and is subject to change at any time upon approval of the faculty and the dean.
 The faculty reserves the right to make changes in curriculum and in regulations when, in its judgment, such changes are in the best interest of the students, patients and the school.
-Ordinarily, students may expect to receive a degree by meeting the requirements of the curriculum as specified in the policy manual when they enter the school or in any subsequent catalog or policy manual published while they are students.
+Ordinarily, students may expect to receive a degree by meeting the requirements of the curriculum as specified in the academic policies when they enter the school or in any subsequent catalog or policy published while they are students.
 The Adams School of Dentistry is not obligated to offer a course listed in the catalog in any particular year.

 First Year Courses

 The first year of the D.D.S. curriculum includes content in the core biomedical sciences (gross anatomy, histology, biochemistry, physiology, microbiology and pathology), clinical/behavioral, and health systems sciences.
-Predoctoral learners gain an appreciation of various components of the patient care process with an emphasis on assessment (history taking, examination, diagnostic tests) and plan of care (diagnosis, treatment planning, and informed consent).
-Learners develop skills in restorative science, cariology, radiology, and evidence-based dentistry.
+Learners gain an appreciation of various components of the patient care process with an emphasis on assessment (history, examination, diagnostic tests) and plan of care (diagnosis, treatment planning, and informed consent).
+Learners develop knowledge and skills in restorative science, cariology, radiology, and evidence-based dentistry.
 Also included are seminars on interviewing skills, ethics, rotation through patient care services and the delivery of preventive care.
 These courses introduce learners to the relationship between basic science and clinical practice as well as the relationship between the healthcare provider and the patient.
 Basic social science concepts are integrated throughout the curriculum and proximal preclinical activities prepare learners to assume patient care privileges at the end of their first year.

 Fall Semester